Estimated reading time: 9 minutes

 A: The 13-gallon trash bag is the standard size for most kitchen trash cans in the United States.
 If you’re stocking up for a typical home, this is the size you’ll likely need the most.

 A: Not exactly.
-While they are designed to fit standard 13-gallon bins, the exact dimensions (like height and width) can vary slightly between brands like Glad, Hefty, ShinHigh, and store brands.
+While they are designed to fit standard 13-gallon bins, the exact dimensions (such as height and width) can vary slightly among brands like Glad, Hefty, ShinHigh, and store brands.
 If you have a can that is a very tight fit, it’s a good idea to check the specific dimensions on the box.

 A: This refers to how the bottom of the bag is sealed.